-Projects exhibiting at the Georgia Science & Engineering Fair must be entered in ONE of the 21 categories below, selected by the exhibitor during GSEF registration.
-Categories will not be changed from what is selected during GSEF registration unless GSEF deems the selected category to be inappropriate for the project.
+Projects exhibiting at the Georgia Science & Engineering Fair are entered in ONE of the 21 categories below, selected by the exhibitor in the Project Questionnaire during GSEF registration.
+Categories will not be changed from what is selected in the Project Questionnaire unless GSEF deems the category inappropriate for the project.
 School and regional fairs may use different categories.